About the course

 Successful completion of the course will lead to recommendation for the award of Qualified Teacher Status (QTS), along with 60 credits at Master’s level.

-First Stage: All applicants that are successful with their application will be invited to complete written audit.
-These will provide us with some information about your existing strengths as well as indicate any areas where you need to develop your knowledge and understanding.
-These are for formative assessment purposes only and are not used as part of the criteria in making a decision regarding an offer of a place on the course.
+All applicants that are successful with their application will be invited to complete a set of short professional scenarios involving reading, writing and numerical tasks.
+These will provide us with an audit of your existing strengths as well as indicate any areas where you need to develop your knowledge and understanding during your course.

 How school placements work